laboon/ebook/text/29_test_plan_walkthrough.md

     measured by the time command will be less than 2.000 seconds.
 ```

 Note the addition of a precondition here.
 This test case will not be considered valid unless all of the functional defects have already been fixed.
-After all, it does not matter how long a program takes to run if it won't tell you the correct cat weight status!
+After all, it does not matter how long a program takes to run if it won't give you the correct cat weight status!
 This does not mean that the test case cannot be executed ahead of time, but that the results should not be considered valid unless the software is functionally correct.
 This is one of the big problems with performance testing; it is often difficult to do until the program is functionally complete, or close to it.